Learning Plan for Quick Mastery

 };

-A binary search tree is a special type of binary tree.
-Here, you only need to have a general idea of its application scenarios.
-There will be exercises later to help you master its problem-solving techniques.
+The binary search tree is a special type of binary tree.
+Here, you only need to have a general understanding of its application scenarios.
+Exercises will help you master its problem-solving techniques later.

-The key application of binary heap is the priority queue.
-As a quick mastery tutorial, we can skip the implementation of the priority queue, but it is important to understand the following key points:
+The key application of binary heaps is the priority queue.
+As a quick mastery tutorial, we can skip the implementation of the priority queue, but it's important to understand the following key points:

-A priority queue is a data structure that can automatically sort, with a complexity of for adding or removing elements, using a binary heap underneath.
+A priority queue is a data structure that automatically sorts, with the complexity of adding and removing elements being , implemented using a binary heap.

 A binary heap is a complete binary tree with special properties.

-The core methods of priority queue (binary heap) are
+The core methods of the priority queue (binary heap) are

 swim